paulofelixdev/Facebook-Comment-Reader/README.md

 # Facebook-Comment-Reader
- o	The app search for keywords in each word of each comment of each post and if ~60% of the word match the keyword the comment is saved to be sent via email with the comments needing help.
+The app search for keywords in each word of each comment of each post and if ~60% of the word match the keyword the comment is saved to be sent via email with the comments needing help.